 Philippians 3.
 The Apostle Paul had reason to brag about his perfect Jewish credentials, but he did not, he would glory only in Christ, and his resurrection.
 Let us press on towards the goal, after all, our citizenship is in heaven.

 Isaiah 65 is rich.
 It tells of judgment and salvation, the new creation and the new Jerusalem.

 Isaiah 66 speaks of judgement and hope, and true and false worship.
 Yet, the LORD will vindicate Zion; “Behold, I will extend peace to her like a river, and the glory of the Gentiles like a flowing stream“.
 Finally, God via Isaiah wraps up the scroll with a description of the Day of the LORD and its sobering aftermath.

 Philippians 2:12-29.
 The Apostle Paul urged the believers to work out their salvation with fear and trembling.
 Yes, salvation is past tense (for by grace have you been saved), present tense (work out your own salvation) and future tense (you will be saved).
-God is independent of time (He existed before time and space and created both).
+God is independent of time (He existed before time and space.
+Time and.. space only has meaning after creation of matter).
 Paul ended the chapter talking about Timothy and Epaphroditus.

 Isaiah 63.
 The day of the Lord’s vengeance is coming where “the grapes of wrath are trod” and there was no one to help.
 Then God will show His mercy and provide salvation, but will people listen?

 Isaiah 64.
 A prayer of petition and penance: “All our righteousness are as filthy rags”